Douglas Harold Brookshire v. State

 WITNESS: No, sir.

-Brookshire then objected to these questions on the basis that the State improperly commented on Brookshire’s failure to testify.
-The trial court sustained his objection and instructed the jury to disregard the prosecutor’s comment on Brookshire’s failure to testify.
+Brookshire objected to these questions on the basis that the State was improperly commenting on Brookshire’s refusal to make a statement and failure to testify.
+The trial court sustained his objection and instructed the jury to disregard the prosecutor’s comment on Brookshire’s refusal to make a statement.
 Brookshire moved for a mistrial, which the court denied.

 When the trial court sustains an objection and instructs the jury to disregard but denies a defendant’s motion for a mistrial, the issue is whether the trial court abused its discretion in denying the mistrial.
 Hawkins v.
 State, 135 S.W.3d 72, 77 (Tex.
 Crim.
 App.
 2004).
 Asking an improper question will seldom require a mistrial because, in most cases, any harm can be cured by an instruction to disregard.
 Ladd v.
 State, 3 S.W.3d 547, 567 (Tex.
 Crim.
 App.
 1999); Hernandez v.
 State, 805 S.W.2d 409, 413-14 (Tex.
 Crim.
 App.
 1990).
 In determining whether the trial court abused its discretion in denying the mistrial, we balance three factors: (1) the severity of the misconduct (prejudicial effect), (2) curative measures, and (3) the certainty of conviction absent the misconduct.
 Hawkins, 135 S.W.3d at 77; Mosley v.
 State, 983 S.W.2d 249, 259 (Tex.
 Crim.
 App.
 1998) (op. on reh'g), cert. denied, 526 U.S. 1070, 119 S.Ct.
 1466, 143 L.Ed.2d 550 (1999).